 Any points/miles to earn?

-Yes, you can earn Marriott Reward points for your stay here.
+Yes, you can earn Marriott Bonvoy points for your stay here.
 With the recent acquisition of Starwood, the new programme makes these points even more valuable in that it now includes the SPG portfolio.

 Can they look after your bags after you check out?